-The stems go down the left side in order.
-The leaves go to the right of each stem, and they should usually be written in ascending order.
+The stems go down the left side in order, and the leaves go to the right of each stem, usually written in ascending order:

 Stem | Leaves